Apartment building explosion in Sweden injures up to 20

 Another witness, Lars-Gunnar Wolmesjo, told Expressen newspaper that he, too, saw people on their balconies and “some climbed down, some jumped and some had to wait for the firefighters to pick them up with a ladder.”

-Some of the building’s residents jumped out of windows following the blast, Pile told Swedish broadcaster SVT.
+Some of the building’s residents jumped out of windows following the blast, Pile told reporters at a news conference.
 He said it appeared the explosion took place in the building’s inner courtyard, which had its entry gate blown away.

-The cause of the explosion is unknown but police have initiated a preliminary investigation.
-Swedish media said investigators were considering several theories, including a gas explosion or some kind of explosive device left by the gate.
+Sweden’s Home Affairs Minister Mikael Damberg told Swedish news agency TT that it was “awful” to see the devastation.

-“We believe that something exploded that has no natural causes,” police spokesman Christer Fuxborg told the Goteborg Tidning.
-The newspaper said three among those injured were three seriously injured women.
+“Many of us now want answers to what happened and the cause of this terrible event,” Damberg was quoted as saying by TT.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.